Hoofprints of the Past Museum

 January 15, 2020 by timminer

-The tour begins in Kaycee at the KC Fight site, then the site where the Hole in the Wall gang hid from the posse after the Wilcox Train Robbery.
+The tour begins in Kaycee at the Nolen ranch site, where the Hole in the Wall gang hid from the posse after the Wilcox Train Robbery.
 It then follows the Old Barnum Road to the location where Kid Curry of the Hole in the Wall gang shot Sheriff Deane before traveling into the famous Hole in the Wall Valley.
 Here the numerous stories of fact regarding local outlaws are related by knowledgeable authors and local historians.
-Site stops include overlook of the Hall Cabin where Champion was first ambushed, the entire valley, the homestead site of Alex Ghent, horse trader and friend of the outlaws, the real Hole in the Wall site, where a picnic lunch is enjoyed, before finally traveling to the Hole in the Wall Gap on the Red Wall.
+Site stops include overlook of the Hall Cabin where Champion was first ambushed and Hole in the Wall valley, the homestead site of Alex Ghent, horse trader and friend of the outlaws, the real Hole in the Wall site, where a picnic lunch is enjoyed, before finally traveling to the Hole in the Wall Gap on the Red Wall.

 Minolta DSC